rhomobile/rhomobile-docs/docs/en/5.0.0/guide/runtime_config.md

     <tr>
       <td class="clsEvenRow">No_Proxy</td>
       <td class="clsEvenRow">NOPROXY</td>
       <td class="clsEvenRow">Sets the sites that should be accessed directly.
 This should be a comma-separated list of host names, domain names (starting with a dot), IP addresses, or CIDR format IP network addresses eg. myhost, .mydomain.com, 192.168.1.1,192.168.0.0/24.
-Note this configuration setting is usable with the Motorola Webkit browser only.
+Note this configuration setting is usable with the Zebra Webkit browser only.
       </td>
       <td class="clsEvenRow">Comma separated list of direct access addresses.</td>
       <td class="clsEvenRow">Windows Mobile, Windows CE, Android, iOS</td>